NVIDIA/NeMo/docs/source/core/core.rst

         ...
         tokenizer_model: nemo:4978b28103264263a03439aaa6560e5e_tokenizer.model

-``src`` is the path to the artifact and the basename of the path will be used when packaging the artifcat in the .nemo file.
+``src`` is the path to the artifact and the base-name of the path will be used when packaging the artifact in the .nemo file.
 Each artifact will have a hash prepended to the basename of ``src`` in the .nemo file.
-This is to prevent collisions with basenames.
+This is to prevent collisions with basenames base-names that are identical (say when there are two or more tokenizers, both called `tokenizer.model`).
 The resulting .nemo file will then have the following file:

 .. code-block:: bash